Walt Disney World has several parades throughout the parks, but many guests frequently wonder “Does Epcot have a parade?”

 Parades of Epcot’s Past

 When Epcot first opened in 1982, there was a huge parade that circled the entire World Showcase.
 It featured many different characters and performers in an impressive display.
 This inaugural parade didn’t last long though and came to a halt after only a handful of showings.
 There were plans for a new parade in the 80’s but they never came about.

 Fast forward to October of 1999 and Epcot launched a new parade called Tapestry of Nations.
 This parade was created to celebrate the coming millennium.
 It had three different legs inside the World Showcase that each performed at the same time.
 Tapestry of Nations was originally intended to run until the end of the year 2000, but it was extended until fall of 2001 due to its popularity.

 The colonial marching band, Spirit of America Fife & Drum Corps used to play at Epcot, but stopped performing there in 2014.

 Parade Alternatives at Epcot

 Even though there isn’t a park-wide parade at Epcot, there are plenty of entertainment options to fill the void.
 We’ll include some of them here for you.

-Even though it’s technically a fireworks show and not anything like a parade, Epcot Forever is far more unique than your average, run-of-the-mill nighttime spectacular.
-It combines fireworks, pyrotechnics, incredible light work and electric kites with music to create something special.
+Even though it’s technically a fireworks show and not anything like a parade, Harmonious is far more unique than your average, run-of-the-mill nighttime spectacular.
+It combines fireworks, pyrotechnics, incredible light work and water technology with music to create something special.
 It’s definitely a strong enough show to satisfy anyone’s need for evening entertainment.
-In Spring 2020, it’ll be replaced with the even more stunning and long-awaited “HarmoniUS” nighttime spectacular.

 Voices of Liberty